Marnus Labuschagne, the Australian batsman who was not at all known suddenly came out of nowhere to the top ICC rankings.

 In the second test, he scored 25 and 43 runs in the two innings and also took 5 important wickets.

-He was also named in the ODI squad for the tour against India and surprisingly was also further included in the Test squad as well for the fourth test against India.
+He was also named in the ODI squad for the tour against India.
+Surprisingly he was also further included in the Test squad as well for the fourth test against India.

 In the match he played he got to bat at number 3 which was very much criticized at that time.